The Centre for Advanced Study (CAS) supports excellent, fundamental and curiosity-driven research.

 Scholars not employed by one of the Centre’s partner institutions are normally expected to use their sabbatical leave during their stay at CAS.
 For researchers for whom this is not a possibility, a portion of the project’s budget may be used to cover teaching replacement costs.

 The project participants’ stay at CAS vary from a few months to an entire year.
 PIs must be based at CAS for the duration of the academic year, which runs from 15 August to 30 June.
 If the project has two PIs, they may during shorter periods of the academic year alternate leadership responsibility if their family situation, laboratory work requirements or central elements of the project make this necessary.
 The absent PI must participate remotely during such periods.
 Fellows are also expected to work full-time on topics relevant to the project while in residence at CAS.

 What we offer: a generous service platform and a unique research infrastructure

-CAS offers a unique research infrastructure, an extensive service platform, and an inspiring, collegial atmosphere.
+CAS provides a unique research infrastructure, an extensive service platform and an inspiring, collegial atmosphere.
+This includes:

 - IT and library services.

 - Assistance with conference and workshop planning.

 - Subsidised lunch in the Centre’s Turret room for all fellows.

 - Pleasant accommodations within walking distance of the Centre (for researchers not based in the Oslo area).